touchpulse/react-native-visual-positioning-system/README.md

 1. Ensure you have committed all your changes and have the latest version of the code.

 2. Create a git tag for the new version.
 For example:

    ```sh
    git tag v1.0.0
    git push --tags
    ```

+   Double-check whether the version number in `package.json` is updated to the
+      new version you are releasing.
+If not, update it accordingly.
+You can use semantic versioning (e.g., `1.0.0`, `1.0.1`, etc.) for the version number.

 3. Publish the package to NPM: